 You will be introduced to some of the materials, equipment and techniques of bookbinding.
 We will fold, cut and sew paper to form a single section pamphlet with stiff boards, with cloth spine and decorative paper sides.
 There

-will be a chance to talk about suppliers, books, courses at City Lit, and to hear a little about historical and contemporary bookbinding practice.
+will be a chance to talk about suppliers, books, courses at City Lit, and to hear a little about contemporary bookbinding practice.

 What will I achieve?